MINISTRY OF PETROLEUM & NATURAL GAS

 Size and Design Requirements:

-The width of the tank trailer or tank semi-trailer must be less
+- The width of the tank trailer or tank semi-trailer must be less than the overall width of the towing vehicle.

-The tank trailer must be connected to the towing vehicle in such
+- The tank trailer must be connected to the towing vehicle in such a way that it follows the path of the towing vehicle and prevents dangerous swerving or whipping.

 -